openebs-archive/openebs-docs/docs/deploycstor.md

           - disk-ef271a88c5aacfcc5b8601bcba9eeb10
    ```

-4. Apply the modified openebs-config.yaml by running the following command.
+4. Apply the modified *openebs-config.yaml* file by running the following command.

    ```
    kubectl apply -f openebs-config-0.7.0-RC2.yaml
    ```

-   Here, 2 additional disks per node are added and using the above command will create different storage pools using 2 disks per node in a striped manner.
-You can get storage pool details by running following command.
+   Here, 2 additional disks per node are added.
+Using the above command will create different storage pools using 2 disks per node in a striped manner.
+You can get the storage pool details by running following command.

    ```
    kubectl get sp -n openebs